eyuchang/CausalT5kBench/README.md

 - **L2 (Intervention)**: Causal effects under interventions
 - **L3 (Counterfactual)**: Counterfactual reasoning about what would have happened

+### Label Definitions
+The dataset uses three label types across all Pearl levels (L1, L2, L3):

+- **YES**: Cases where the claim matches the scenario, and no trap is identified (only L1 has a sheep type).
+- **NO**: Cases where the claim does not support the scenario, and there must be one and only one trap type.
+- **AMBIGUOUS**: Cases where the claim can support a scenario, or the claim cannot support a scenario, or there are multiple trap types.

+### Trap Type Rules
+Trap types are only present for:
+- **NO cases** at all Pearl levels (L1, L2, L3): Each NO case must have exactly one trap type.
+- **L1 YES cases**: L1 YES cases may have a trap type (sheep type).

+All other cases (L2 YES, L3 YES, and all AMBIGUOUS cases at any level) should have `trap` set to `null` or an empty object.

 ### Causal Traps
 The dataset includes various causal reasoning pitfalls:
 - **Confounding** (C): Omitted variables, common causes